paulh002/sdrberry/README.md

 installation instruction in install_guide.txt install script install.sh installs all components based on a fresh raspberry pi SD card (OS should be updated and in CLI mode)

+## Hardware requirements
+- Raspberry pi 4 Model B
+- LCD screen 5 or 7 inch 800x480 touchscreen using DPI connector
+- It is prefered not to use a SD card but an USB stick like an Samsung Fit plus 32 GB or larger
+- USB Audio adaptor for audio in and output

-This software makes use of opensource libraries like:
+##This software makes use of opensource libraries like:
 - Noise reduction code is an port from DD4WH https://github.com/df8oe/UHSDR/wiki/Noise-reduction  adapted for raspberry pi
 - WSJTX fortran library of Joe Taylor K1JT
 - Liquid-dsp of Joseph D. Gaeddert
 - Lvgl of Gabor Kiss-Vamosi
 - and others

-ToDo:
+##ToDo:
 - Support for Midi contoler
 - Cheap USB Hid controlers
 - Optical encoder direct on GPIO (some hardware adaption needed)